rivudas5755/ABAP/README.md

 # ABAP
-Abap Training IN Cognizant Training

-Hi These are the programs that are written by Rishav.
+Hi here are some of the entry level codes.

-help Yourself.

-Happy Coding \m/
+See if you can help yourself.

+Any comments are actually welcome.